 How Do You Lose Limited Liability Protection?

 If your company is sued, the courts will take a look at your business structure to determine whether your limited liability status should be upheld.
-There are a few different factors that go into piercing your corporate veil, starting with the interpretation that your business is not separate from you as its owner.
-This issue is more common with single-member LLCs than with multi-member LLCs or corporations.

 How Does This Problem Arise?

-Keep in mind that your business needs to violate all three of the preceding rules to have your corporate veil pierced and therefore lose your limited liability protection.
+This isn’t “one and done” though.
+Your business needs to violate all three of the preceding rules to have your corporate veil pierced and therefore lose your limited liability protection.

 How Can I Maintain My Limited Liability Status?